Upper Class Student Policy

 Is this a change in policy?

 Mixed-gender housing options have been available at Dickinson for many years.
-Gender-neutral housing is a more explicit and campus wide housing option, officially implemented during fall of 2013.
-As with all policies, gender-neutral housing will be continuously reviewed and improved to most effectively meet student needs.
+Gender-inclusive housing is a more explicit and campus wide housing option, officially implemented during fall of 2013.
+As with all policies, gender-inclusive housing will be continuously reviewed and improved to most effectively meet student needs.

 Can students be randomly assigned to a roommate of the opposite sex?